Introduction to Indiana Slot Machine Casino Gambling 2018

 - Pari-Mutuel Wagering: 18

-Gambling in Indiana has an interesting history with regards to legalizing gambling.
+Gambling in Indiana has an interesting history.
 The Indiana constitution of 1851 banned lotteries, which the courts took to mean all gambling was prohibited.
 In 1988, voters approved a constitutional amendment removing this ban.

 Within months, casinos were proposed for cities with economic difficulties, with Gary making plans for 5 casinos to be located in their city.
 While unsuccessful at gaining state legislative approval, subsequent lobbying efforts by gaming companies helped with the eventual approval of 10 riverboat casinos in 1993.